 Enchanting and expensive are two words I’d use to describe Manhattan’s West Village.
 The ultimate walkable parcel in downtown, the West Village exudes a small-town feel and indeed does seem more like a village than a section of a metropolis.
 Thus, the vibe alone explains the attraction to living here, not to mention its quiet and sometimes solitary streets, and world-renowned restaurants and shops.

 Technically, the borders lie at Seventh Avenue toward the east (although some say Sixth Avenue), the Hudson River on the west, 14th Street to the north, and Houston Street to the south.
-The Meatpacking District is a small section adjacent to the WV, Chelsea lies to its north and the South Village occupies the area below Houston.
+The Meatpacking District is a small section adjacent to the West Chelsea lies to its north, and the South Village occupies the area below Houston.
 Greenwich Village is to the east.

 Although you’ll find a selection of rent-stabilized apartments still intact, much of the neighborhood boasts properties in the millions, with less square footage than comparable apartments in many areas of Manhattan.